mitchwadair/tesjs/README.md

 </p>

 A module to streamline the use of Twitch EventSub in Node.js applications

+# Documentation
+Learn how to use TESjs by reading through the [documentation](/doc).
+Supplement your development with the Twitch EventSub [documentation](https://dev.twitch.tv/docs/eventsub) as well.

 # Install
 TESjs is available for install through npm